 THE BOYS FROM BRAZIL—bestseller-churner Ira Levin’s fanciful pulp tale was adapted by Heywood Gould, directed by Franklin J. Schaffner, given a strong cast and a big budget.
 Previous evil Levin plots Rosemary’s Baby and The Stepford Wives scored as movies, Schaffner had impressive credits and the international actor pros seemed a lock.
 Add Jerry Goldsmith scoring.
 And some snarling Dobermans.
-Along with the pedigree setup, and those frightening canines, the kennel door also opened on some curious, bone-gnawing acting that leaves this 1978 thriller too often rather a woofer.
+Along with the pedigree setup, and those frightening canines, the kennel door also opened on some curious, bone-gnawing acting that too often leaves this 1978 thriller as rather a woofer.

 Aged Nazi-hunter ‘Ezra Lieberman’ (Laurence Olivier) is tipped by a desperate phone call from South America that something dark is afoot with fugitive fiend Dr. Josef Mengele (Gregory Peck).
 An assortment of disturbed or disturbing characters in several countries leave the clue-trail strewn with bodies.
 125 minutes of sleuthing culminate in a blood-soaked confrontation between implacable foes.